christineimvu17-dev/ImvuCreationsHubb/replit.md

 ### Authentication and Authorization

+**Admin Authentication**: Session-based authentication for admin dashboard access:
+- Admin password stored in `ADMIN_PASSWORD` environment variable
+- Session tokens stored in-memory Set (server/routes.ts)
+- Bearer token authentication for all admin API endpoints
+- Admin can manage products (create, update, delete) and reviews (approve, reject)

-No user authentication system is currently implemented.
-The application operates as an open e-commerce platform where users can:
+**Customer Access**: The application operates as an open e-commerce platform where users can:
 - Browse products without login
 - Place orders by providing IMVU ID and email
 - Track orders using order ID or email as identifiers
+- Submit product reviews (require admin approval before appearing to other customers)

 ### External Dependencies